intel/pepc/README.md

 git archive --format zip HEAD >> pepc.standalone chmod ug+x pepc.standalone
 ```

-This will create the pepc.standalone file, which you can rename and copy anywhere.
-It will work as
+This creates the 'pepc.standalone' file, which you can rename and copy anywhere for standalone use.
-a standalone program.

 ## Tab completions

-Pepc has tab completions support, but this will only work if you have certain environment
-variables defined.
-The following command will do it:
+Pepc supports tab completions, but it requires specific environment variables to be set.
+Use the
+following:

 ```
 eval "$(register-python-argcomplete pepc)"
 ```

-You can put this line in your .bashrc file in order to have pepc tab completions enabled by
+Add this line to '$HOME/.bashrc' file to enable tab completion by default.
-default.

 # Examples